Autograph (2004 film): Release

-Autograph was initially scheduled to release on 14 February 2004, during Valentine's Day, but was postponed to 19 February due to distribution issues.
+Autograph faced delays in its release for over 8 months.
+It was eventually scheduled to release on 14 February 2004, during Valentine's Day, but was postponed to 19 February due to distribution issues.

 Critical reception

 Sify wrote, "A major plus point of Autograph is that Cheran has chosen three cameramen to do the three episodes in his life which makes the film lively and nostalgic."
 Dennis Harvey of Variety wrote, "Well-mounted production has too much familiar melodrama, and few real highlights (notably one delightful homage to '70s Tamil musicals), but remains an easy watch."
 Visual Dasan of Kalki wrote that Cheran's creative maturity, re-emerging not only as an actor but also as a fine artist, was recorded as an art form in Autograph.
 Malini Mannath of Chennai Online wrote "'Autograph' is nostalgia, tackled with sensitivity and sensibility.
 Yet another feather in Cheran's cap!".
 G. Ulaganathan of Deccan Herald wrote, "In Autograph, Cheran plays the lead role.
 Technique wise it is a novel attempt.
 Cheran tries to recreate the nostalgic moments in a young man's life which live in his memories for ever.
 As a director, he has not only succeeded in that part but also brought some good cinematic moments on the screen".